eianow-automation/eia_cisco_client_discovery/README.md

 ---

-Tip: Using 'uv` simplifies the creation, use, and management of Python virtual environments.` This repository supports both uv as well as the more traditional convention of running python scripts.
+Tip: Using `uv` simplifies the creation, use, and management of Python virtual environments *and* Python versions.
+This repository supports both uv as well as the more traditional approach of running python scripts.

 If you are new to `uv` and would like a brief introduction, see:
 [Ultra Valuable uv for Dynamic, On-Demand Python Virtual Environments](https://gratuitous-arp.net/dynamic-on-demand-python-venv-or-virtual-environments/)